Contractor-x/Gmail-bot/README.md

-nonohi# Google Mail API Prototype
+nononohi# Google Mail API Prototype

 This is a **novice-level program** that utilizes the **Google Mail API** to send emails from a **sender's address** to a **recipient's address**.